 5. Broaden your knowledge by reading customers’ industry blogs, online articles, discussion boards, etc… See what people are writing about and what they care about

-In marketing, before we can focus on pictures and design elements, we need to build our strategies and communications on and around current and prospective customers.
+In marketing, before we can focus on pictures and design elements, we need to build our communication strategy around current and prospective customers.
 Reaching your customers and connecting with them where they are is only half the battle.
 Once you’re there, you have to speak their language too.

-If you need assistance evaluating your customer’s language or communication strategies, contact Launch Marketing today!
+If you need assistance evaluating your customer’s language or guidance to improve your communication strategy, contact Launch Marketing today!
 Be sure to keep up with the latest B2B marketing tips and trends by following us on Twitter and Facebook.